MOHD-SAUD/chat_Bot/README.md

 # ChatBot
-Developed a chatbot using JavaScript
+Developed a chatbot using JavaScript and used Necesssary APIs